 The Theological Question — What the Church Has Said, and Where It Has Grown

-The historical Christian tradition has, at various points, treated suicide with harshness — including periods in Church history when those who died by suicide were denied burial in consecrated ground and condemned to eternal damnation by ecclesiastical decree.
+The historical Christian tradition has, at various points, treated suicide with harshness — including periods when those who died by suicide were denied burial in consecrated ground and condemned to eternal damnation by ecclesiastical decree.
 This history is real.
 It caused immeasurable additional pain to families already devastated by grief.
 And it must be named honestly before it is addressed.

-The primary factor that has shifted the theological conversation is the growing understanding of mental illness, psychological crisis, and the neurological dimensions of severe depression and suicidal ideation.
 Martin Luther himself — writing in the sixteenth century — offered a pastoral nuance that most of his contemporaries refused: he compared people who died by suicide while in acute psychological torment to those who "were murdered by highwaymen" — overcome by a force not fully within their conscious control.
 He refused to pronounce absolute judgment on their eternal state, even while clearly affirming the sanctity of life.
 Calvin similarly refused to pass final judgment.

-And contemporary theology, across most major Christian traditions, now emphasises what Luther intuited: that a person in the grip of severe depression, psychosis, or suicidal crisis is often not in the condition of full free moral agency that classical theology requires for the gravest moral judgments to apply.
+Contemporary theology, across most major Christian traditions, now emphasises what Luther intuited: that a person in the grip of severe depression, psychosis, or suicidal crisis is often not in the condition of full free moral agency that classical theology requires for the gravest moral judgments to apply.

 Is Suicide Forgivable?
 The Most Important Question — and the Most Important Answer